FedoraKDE/fedora-plasma-first-login/README.md

 Fedora Plasma first login wizard
 ================================

-This wizard well help a new Fedora Plasma user guide thru some basic setup steps:
+This wizard will help a new Fedora Plasma user guide thru some basic setup steps:
 - language
 - region
 - timezone